TadavomnisT/Free_Books-Documents/Articles/5-backtracking-En/README.md

 Imagine you ask someone who is unfamiliar with mathematics and algorithms to arrange 8 rooks on a chessboard in a way that they don't attack each other:
 This person starts placing the first rook, then the second one and continues... then when they reach the 5th rook, they realize that the position they chose allows the 3rd rook to be attacked...
 There's no cell left to place the rook safely...
-So they **go back** and change the positions of the 4th and 3rd rooks.
+So they **go back** - retrace the steps - and change the positions of the 4th and 3rd rooks.
 They keep doing this until they finally find one of the possible solutions and present it to you.
 Unintentionally, this person used the backtracking algorithm.

 **Note**: Our goal in this article is not to find the first possible solution.
 The goal is to find all possible solutions.